radekbys/Machine_Learning_Projects/README.md

-This is repository contaigning various projects and scripts regarding machine learning.
+This is repository containing various projects and scripts regarding machine learning.

 Contents:
 - environment_tests - folder containing short scripts which can be used to test the environment